 - Center for Management and Budget (CMB)

 *Within the Office of the Administrator is ACL’s Office of Regional Operations.
 ACL’s Regional Support Centers are located across the United States.

 For For more information about ACL’s organizational structure, please see our organizational chart and accompanying description of the responsibilities of each unit and office.

 To learn more about ACL’s Senior Leadership, please see the biographies.

-On April 18, 2012, the Administration for Community Living Statement of Organization, Functions, and Delegations of Authority was published in the Federal Register (PDF, 233KB) and served to officially establish the Administration for Community Living (ACL), which brought together the Administration on Aging, the Office on Disability and the Administration on Developmental Disabilities to achieve several important objectives including, but not limited to, reducing the fragmentation that currently exists in Federal programs addressing the community living service and support needs of both the aging and disability populations; enhance access to quality health care and long-term services and supports for all individuals; and promote consistency in community living policy across other areas of the Federal government.
+On October 16, 2014 an updated Administration for Community Living (ACL) Statement of Organization, Functions, and Delegations of Authority was published in the Federal Register.
+ACL was initially established on April 18, 2012, bringing together the Administration on Aging, the Office on Disability and the Administration on Developmental Disabilities to achieve several important objectives including, but not limited to, reducing the fragmentation that currently exists in Federal programs addressing the community living service and support needs of both the aging and disability populations; enhance access to quality health care and long-term services and supports for all individuals; and promote consistency in community living policy across other areas of the Federal government.

 Back to top